-2.10 The Parish boundary of Winchfield is, except for a short distance on the A30, entirely green; comprising farmland, fields, hedgerows, and ancient woodland, the total area of the Parish is a little over 700 hectares.
+2.10 The Parish boundary of Winchfield is, except for a short distance on the A30, entirely green; comprising farmland, fields, hedgerows, and ancient woodland.
 The natural gaps, formed by fields, woodlands and the River Hart, between Winchfield and its neighbours currently restrict coalescence and maintain the individual identity of this rural environment.
 The Basingstoke Canal creates part of the southern boundary of the parish.